leandroamoras/leandroamoras/README.md

 Well that's me!
 Welcome to my codespace.

-- 💻 I’m a Data Engineer
+- 💻 I’m a Data Engineer!
-- 📈 I’m constantly learning and Improving my skills 🤣
+- 📈 I’m constantly learning and Improving my skills! 🤣
-- 📊 I’m looking to collaborate with other Data Engineer and Developers
+- 📊 I’m looking to collaborate with other Data Engineer and Developers!

 ### Connect with me: